-PSY 281 Abnormal Psychology Prerequisites: PSY 150 Corequisites: None
+PSY 281 Abnormal Psychology Prerequisites: PSY 150

-This course provides an examination of the various psychological disorders, as well as clinical, experimental theoretical, and perspectives of the study of psychopathology.
+This course provides an examination of the various psychological disorders, as well as theoretical. clinical. and experimental perspectives of the study of psychopathology.
 Emphasis is placed on terminology, classification, etiology, assessment, and treatment of the major disorders.
 Upon completion, students should be able to distinguish between normal and abnormal behavior patterns, as well as demonstrate knowledge of etiology, symptoms, and therapeutic techniques.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Social/Behavioral sciences.